Backpack Rain Covers: The “Love-Hate” Guide to Keeping Your Gear Dry

 - Does it smell like a gym bag?

 Soggy gear is a solvable problem.
-You’ve got the map now.
+You have the map now.
 Go use it.

 Team Cover or Team Liner?
 Which side of the debate are you on?
 Have you had a rain cover fail on you in spectacular fashion, or found a setup that works perfectly?
 Share your experience in the comments!